 If a student wishes to address any substance use or abuse before he or she is selected for testing, that person will be allowed safe haven.
-A student may request a safe haven from the Dean of Students.
+A student may request a safe haven from the Director of Student Resiliency, the Assistant Vice President for Student Life and Athletics.
 A safe haven will be granted only one time during a student's career at Point University.
 If a student has previously received a positive test result, a safe haven may not be requested.
-In good faith that the student requesting safe-haven desires to mature beyond substance abuse, the student will not be suspended from extra-curricular activities or athletic team participation during this period.
+In good faith that the student requesting safehaven desires to mature beyond substance abuse, the student will not be suspended from extra-curricular activities or athletic team participation during this period.